santa112358/story/README.md

   ),
 );
 ```

-- `gestureItemBuilder` is the builder for the widgets which needs gesture actions.
+- `gestureItemBuilder` builds widgets that need gesture actions

 In this case, IconButton to close the page is in the callback.

-You **CANNOT** place the gesture widgets in `itemBuilder` because it is covered and disabled by default story gestures.
+You **CANNOT** place the gesture widgets in `itemBuilder` as they are covered and disabled by the
+default story gestures.

 - `onPageLimitReached` is called when the very last story is finished.

 - It is recommended to use data model with two layers.
-In this case, `UserModel` which has the list of `StoryModel`
+In this case, `UserModel` which has the list
+  of `StoryModel`

 ```dart
 /// Example Data Model